drcoonfield/juncture_test/README.md

 <param ve-entity eid="Q221092"> <!-- Mauritshuis -->
 <param ve-entity eid="Q36600"> <!-- The Hague -->

-#Only Memory - Sample
+Only Memory - Sample

-* This is a sample visual essay
-* demonstrating a few key features of a Visual Essay.
-* Additional [Documentation](https://github.com/JSTOR-Labs/juncture/wiki) and [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
+This is a sample visual essay demonstrating a few key features of a Visual Essay.
+Additional [Documentation](https://github.com/JSTOR-Labs/juncture/wiki) and [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">

-# Basic usage
+# Big Text

-## Image
+## Not so Big

 _Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
 1665.
 Going by various names over the centuries, it became known by its present title towards the end of the